Drugs in the mail

 Furthermore, Pennsylvania may be on track toward full legalization, much like Colorado, Oregon, and other states that have fully legalized the sale, possession, and consumption of marijuana.
 Democratic senators Daylin Leach and Sharif Street have released the basic points of proposed legislation that would legalize recreational marijuana for adult use and regulate the sale and taxation of cannabis.
 Senator Street’s website states the following:

 “An end to the prohibition of cannabis is overdue.
 It is time for us to join the emerging cannabis economy with the legalization of the Adult Use of Cannabis in PA., which should not be a crime when responsibly used by adults nor mandate medical oversight.
 The economic imperatives are too great.
-We also have a moral mandate to correct the damage that disparate enforcement of our Marijuana Laws has done and is still doing to communities across the commonwealth.”
+We also have a moral mandate to correct the damage that disparate enforcement of our Marijuana Laws has done and is still doing to communities across the Commonwealth.”

 If passed, the law would legally permit the following: